 For a Wide Angle lens, the Fuji 16mm f/1.4 is hard to beat for speed and image quality.

 For an all purpose prime, the Fuji 23mm f/1.4 is a 35mm equivalent, my favourite focal length, and arguably the most useful focal length of all.

 Now let’s take a closer at the Fujinon lenses line up, and select the top 10 Fuji XF lenses that every Fuji shooter should consider.

-The best Fuji lenses have been chosen based on purchase numbers, user reviews, real-life usage (thanks to Fujifilm Australia, I’ve handled all of them) and Shotkit user feedback (see here for Fuji shooters).
+The best Fuji lenses have been chosen based on purchase numbers, user reviews, real-life usage (thanks to Fujifilm Australia, I’ve handled all of them) and feedback from Shotkit followers who use Fuji lenses.

 The top 10 Fuji lenses shown below are not in any specific order, since the review is not a like-for-like comparison. i.e. it’s impossible to compare a zoom lens with a tiny pancake lens.

 Having said that, these are the best Fuji lenses money can buy right now in 2017.
 Let me know if you agree with my choices in the comments below.

 Fuji 55-200mm f/3.5-4.8 Specifications